Pope Fires Bishop Strickland, Conservative Critic Targeted

 Michael J. Matt, editor of the traditionalist newspaper The Remnant, wrote, with the firing, Francis was "actively trying to bury fidelity to the Church of Jesus Christ."

-"This is total war," Matt wrote on X, formerly Twitter.
-"Francis is a clear and present danger not only to Catholics the world over but also to the whole world itself."
+"This is total war," Matt wrote on X. "Francis is a clear and present danger not only to Catholics the world over but also to the whole world itself."

 The pope's firing of Strickland comes this week as the Vatican announced transgender individuals could be baptized and serve as godparents.